Surmo

-Surmo Valley (Urduوادی سرمو) is a valley in the Ghangche District in Gilgit–Baltistan, Pakistan.
-Etymologically, the name is derived from sermo : ser means gold and mo feminises the word.
-A person who lives in Surmo is called Surmopa.
+Surmo Valley (Urduوادی سرمو) is a valley in the Ghanche District in Gilgit–Baltistan, Pakistan.
+Etymologically, the name is derived from sermo: ser means gold and mo feminises the word.

 Location

 Surmo is approximately 12 km from the district administrative capital of Khaplu.
-Its neighborhoods are Choghogrong, Tarkari, Khar, Gond, Langkhung, Tishari, and Ghazi-Thang, containing 800 houses and approximately 10,000 people.
-Cultural symbols include Rgyalmo Khar, Shagharun khar, and Minduq Sar (flower garden).
-It is adjacent to the river Shiok.
+Its neighborhoods are Choghogrong, Tarkari, Khar, Gond, Langkhung, Tishari, and Ghazi-Thang.
+It is adjacent to the Shyok River.

 History

 Surmo is one of the oldest valleys in Baltistan and contains 150-year-old walnut trees.
 In 1996, stupas were found here.
 Local people call this place Rgyalmo Khar (a queen's palace) as it had been a rich village.
-People from various places came here to seek help and their needs were fulfilled.
-Numerous influential persons from Surmo brought fame to the village.